What are Page Rules?

 To set your criteria you need to select a specific field in the "When" section of the new rule.

 The fields available to use will depend on the page.
 Child pages will let you choose fields from the object that page is based on or a connected object's fields.
-If the page is protected by a login you will also be able to use fields from the account object and other user roles the login will let access the page.
+If the page is protected by a login you will also be able to use fields from the account object and other user roles associated with that page's login.

 You need to check for at least 1 criteria, but you can add as many as you need in a single rule.
 If you have multiple fields selected, they must all be true in order for the rule to trigger.